A Minimalist List

 GF brown rice pasta – various forms like spaghetti, elbow and ziti

-GF soy sauce replacement – aminos in liquid form that wheat-free soy or coconut
+GF soy sauce replacement – aminos in liquid form like wheat-free soy or coconut

-GF granola bars – If I need to grab a snack fast for my purse
+GF granola bars – If I need to quickly grab a to-go snack for my purse